Lolly Pop

-Lolly Pop is an on-stage persona of Brooke R. Calder, produced by Ricardo Autobahn, Monte Moir and Doctor Fink.
+Lolly Pop is a persona of Brooke R. Calder, as produced by Ricardo Autobahn, Monte Moir and Doctor Fink.

 Biography

-Raised between the United States and Zimbabwe, Africa, Calder moved to Minneapolis, Minnesota to work as a dancer for Prince in 1994.
-Shortly after being cast in the New Power Generation (NPG)'s "Get Wild" video, she suffered a debilitating back injury but was offered a studio apprenticeship with NPG keyboardist Morris Hayes.
-Following completion, she served as a label intern with Twin/Tone Records, where she worked for related acts of Information Society (band), The Suburbs (band), Semisonic and more.
+Raised between the United States and Zimbabwe, Africa, Calder relocated to Minneapolis, Minnesota, to work as a dancer for Prince in 1994.
+Cast in the New Power Generation (NPG)'s "Get Wild" video, she was later awarded a studio apprenticeship with NPG keyboardist Morris Hayes.
+Upon completion, she served as a label intern with Twin/Tone Records, marketing side projects of Information Society and Semisonic.

-Circa 2002, Calder adopted the moniker Lolly Pop and formed Electro-Kitsch act TELEPHONE!.
-In 2006, Pop emerged as a solo artist produced by Fink, Moir and Autobahn.
-The following year, she was featured on RockAmerica, the soundtrack of the film Loveless in Los Angeles, appeared at Winter Music Conference in Miami, and in the Paul Moering short film Climbing Trees.
+Post Twin/Tone, Calder helmed spoken word project Burning Shakespeare and electro-kitsch trio TELEPHONE!.
+Circa 2004, Calder was re-positioned as a solo artist (Lolly Pop) and produced by Fink, Moir and Autobahn.
+In 2007, the video for "Elevator Operator" was featured on RockAmerica while the single was used in the Dash Mihok film, Loveless in Los Angeles.

+That same year, Pop appeared at Winter Music Conference, guested in the Paul Moering short film, Climbing Trees, and worked closely with First Avenue.

-Next recruited as the female vocalist for POP INC., she also contributed vocals to and/or produced American acts A*O*A and glean (with Rick McCollum of The Afghan Whigs); British outfits Cuban Boys and The Rude Awakening, as well as Norway's Frode Holm.
+Next recruited as the female vocalist for British outfit POP INC, Calder continued to contribute vocals to and/or produce U.S. acts Afraid Of Americans (A*O*A), glean (guesting Rick McCollum of The Afghan Whigs), The Red Hour as well as the U.K.'s Cuban Boys.
 With The Rembrandts' Phil Solem, Calder co-wrote the theme song for the Launch TV comedy Graham Crackers.

+In 2019, she appeared with Jerome Benton in the video for Jellybean Johnson's "Put Some Jelly On It".
+Calder next co-wrote lyrics for the Johnson-helmed Regal The Rare collaboration "Blue Goo", bookending decades of creating with members of The Minneapolis Sound.

-In 2019, she had a cameo appearance in Jellybean Johnson's Put Some Jelly On It and formed dark wave duo The Red Hour.
-She most recently collaborated with BBC award-winning director Martin Gooch for the short film "Everybody Loves Dancing", runs Philadelphia-based imprint Manual Control Records and is working on her seventeenth release.
+Calder most recently collaborated with BBC award-winning director Martin Gooch on Everybody Loves Dancing, co-founded Manual Control Records and runs Calder Creative (a music consulting firm) in Philadelphia.

 Charitable efforts

 During 2019, Calder helmed a suitcase and donations initiative for survivors of the Drake fire.
 Throughout 2017, A*O*A donated their sales profits to the NODAPL Legal Fund and continue to provide a $1 royalty to RAICES for each maxi-single sold.
-In 2004, Calder organized an all-female-fronted bill (GIRLFEST '04) and teamed up with First Avenue (nightclub) to raise money for the Tubman Alliance.
+In 2004, Calder partnered with First Avenue to raise money for the Tubman Alliance, and organized a female-fronted festival dubbed Girlfest.